MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-gbr-mtd-vat-integration.md

 When a company that has a primary address outside the UK considers VAT management in the legal entity, it must follow these steps to set up the MTD for VAT feature.

-1. Download and import a package of data entities that include a predefined electronic message setup of version 4 or later (starting from **“UK MTD VAT setup_v4_KB4617940.zip”**).
-See the section, [Import a package of data entities that includes a predefined electronic message setup](#import-a-package-of-data-entities-that-includes-a-predefined-electronic-message-setup) earlier in this topic for more information about this process.
-This version of the package introduces a new **Tax registration number** field to the **UK MTD VAT returns** and **UK MTD VAT TEST** electronic messaging process.
-Use this new field to define the VAT registration number (VRN) from the name of which VAT return will be sent to HMRC.
+1. Download and import a package of data entities that include a predefined electronic message setup of version 4 or later (starting from **UK MTD VAT setup\_v4\_KB4617940.zip**).
+For more information about this process, see the [Import a package of data entities that includes a predefined electronic message setup](#import-a-package-of-data-entities-that-includes-a-predefined-electronic-message-setup) section earlier in this topic.
+This version of the package adds a new **Tax registration number** field to the **UK MTD VAT returns** and **UK MTD VAT TEST** electronic messaging process.
+Use this new field to define the VAT registration number (VRN) from the name of the VAT return that will be sent to HMRC.
-2. Go to **Tax** > **Setup** > **Electronic messages** > **Electronic messages processing** > **Additional fields** FastTab, to define the VRN from the name of the VAT return that will be  sent to HMRC for the production MTD processing (**UK MTD VAT returns**) as a value of **Tax registration number** field.
+2. Go to **Tax** \> **Setup** \> **Electronic messages** \> **Electronic messages processing**.
+On the **Additional fields** FastTab, in the **Tax registration number** field, define the VRN from the name of the VAT return that will be sent to HMRC for the production MTD processing (**UK MTD VAT returns**).
 This field isn't available during the processing of electronic messages.
-Instead, the field is automatically filled in and processed by the system.
-If the **Tax registration number** field is blank for the EM processing, the value is collected using the previously supported algorithm, described in the section [Obtain an authorization code for the production environment](#obtain-an-authorization-code-for-the-production-environment) earlier in this topic.
+Instead, it's automatically filled in and processed by the system.
+If the **Tax registration number** field is blank for the electronic message processing, the previously supported algorithm is used to collect the value.
+For more information about that algorithm, see the [Obtain an authorization code for the production environment](#obtain-an-authorization-code-for-the-production-environment) section earlier in this topic.

 ## Appendix 1: Electronic messages setup for MTD for VAT